A copy of our 2021 Parent Information Booklet can be found at the bottom of this page.

 Students are encouraged not to bring money to school unless it is for a particular purpose.
 This money should be in a sealed and named envelope, and taken to the office.

-Credit Accounts – Parents are welcome to have a credit account for their children – trip money, camps, variety lunch costs etc are taken from this.
-Parents are informed of the balance, each time money is taken out.
+Credit Accounts – Parents are welcome to have a credit account for their children – trip money, camps, variety lunch costs etc can be taken from this.
+Parents are informed of the balance each time money is taken out.

 School bank details – Tokomaru School BOT – Westpac -03 0726 0552461 00

-A fortnightly newsletter is sent/emailed to all families on Thursday of odd school weeks.
+A fortnightly newsletter is sent/emailed to all families on Thursday.
 Please read them and keep as a handy reference for forthcoming activities.
 The youngest student in each family has the responsibility for bringing the newsletter home, unless parents/caregivers have advised otherwise.
 If you would prefer to have the Newsletter emailed to you, please let us know.
 If you have any items you would like included in the Newsletter, please contact the Office at firstname.lastname@example.org.
 Please understand that School news is our priority.
 We will endeavour to publish your notice as soon as possible.
 Our newsletter is also online – we encourage you to visit our website on www.tokomaru.school.nz, and download our school app.
 There is also an online calendar on our website that contains dates of all upcoming events.
 This gets added to regularly.